cowprotocol/ethcontract-rs/ethcontract-generate/README.md

 An alternative API for generating type-safe contract bindings from `build.rs` scripts.
 Using this method instead of the procedural macro has a couple
 advantages:

-- Proper integration with with RLS and Racer for autocomplete support
+- proper integration with with RLS and Racer for autocomplete support;
-- Ability to inspect the generated code
+- ability to inspect the generated code.

 The downside of using the generator API is the requirement of having a build script instead of a macro invocation.